EuroPark

 EuroPark AS is the Scandinavian division of ATPARK with operations in Norway, Sweden and Denmark.
 It is the largest parking operator in Norway and Denmark.
 Head offices are located in Oslo, Norway.

 History

 The company was founded in Norway as A/S Lufthavnparkering in 1979, after it won a contract with the Civil Aviation Authority to operate the airport parking facilities at Bergen Airport, Flesland.
 The company expanded to other airports in the country, including Oslo Airport, Fornebu in 1983.
-In 1991, the company changed name to EuroPark AS.
+In 1991, the company changed its name to EuroPark AS.
 It expanded to Sweden in 1992 and to Denmark in 1995.
-The company was sold to ATPARK of Germany in 1999, and renamed EuroPark Scandinavia AS as a holding company for the operating companies in the three Scandinavian countries.
+The company was sold to ATPARK of Germany in 1999 and renamed EuroPark Scandinavia AS as a holding company for the operating companies in the three Scandinavian countries.
 In 2006, the company bought InterPark and Legal Parkering.